 It was only in 1936 that the town officially became Pernes-les-Fontaines, previously it had been Paternus, Paternae, and finally Pernes.
 The discovery of a spring at nearby St Roch brought drought relief and water access to the town’s residents.

-There are 40 fountains marked on the map, and apparently as many as 60 others found inside private walls.
+There are 40 fountains marked on the map, and apparently, as many as 60 others are found inside private walls.
 Included on the list of fountains are three public washing (clothes) areas (read about the lavoirs in Provence).
-The fountains vary widely in style, which is mostly indicative of their period of construction.
+The fountains vary widely in style, which is most indicative of their period of construction.

 The most famous of the fountains are the Gigot and the Cormoran.
 Here, is a full list of sites.